-If Outlook on Windows 10 throws up an error 0x80190005 when you or sign-in or check for new messages, then these suggestions are sure to help you fix the problem.
+If Outlook on Windows 11 or Windows 10 throws up an error 0x80190005 when you or sign-in or check for new messages, then these suggestions are sure to help you fix the problem.
 It is a general error that also occurs for Xbox, Microsoft Store applications, and Cortana.

 Based on forum users’ reports on this error, it occurs majorly for only 2-3 reasons.
 The first is when you have a problem sign-in in using your Outlook account, and second is when you are still not an adult.
 In the latter situation, you might have been marked as an underaged kid, and that could be restricting you.

 - Sign in to your Microsoft account online